connexcs/docs/docs/changing-password.md

 You can change the password for your ConnexCS Control Panel, if your password is compromised or if you want to use a new password.

-!!! note Before you Begin: Ensure that you remember to keep your current password handy.
+!!! note "Before you Begin" Ensure that you remember to keep your current password handy.
 You must enter your current password, to be able to change your password.

 To change your password: